 At CCS Property Services we take all of this into consideration.
 We currently use a safe environmentally friendly product for all of our disinfecting work.
 This is a hospital and food grade CDC approved sanitizer.
 However, we continue to stay abreast of new solutions coming from the research currently being done.
 It’s important for us to keep you, your family, and your employees safe.
 It’s also important to continue to disinfect high contact surfaces.

 If you have questions on how to implement a CDC approved disinfecting protocol into your business, give us a call.
+For more information check out this link.
 We’ll be happy to help.
 Call us today at 920.435.2288 for all your disinfecting needs.